mzhengg/employee-rdbms/README.md

 Metadata Database (Postgres): Backend to the Airflow environment.
 Used by the Scheduler, Executor and Webserver to store state.

 DAG Directory: Location for storing all DAGs.

+## Overview of Spark

+Spark is a data processing framework that can quickly perform processing tasks on very large datasets, and can also distribute data processing tasks across multiple computers, either on its own or in tandem with other distributed computing tools.

+### General Architecture:

+- Write Spark code on computer
+- Code is submitted to Spark master
+- Spark master coordinates between executors to perform Spark jobs
+- The executors pull data partitions from the data repositories, processes it, and writes the results to a location

+Spark is distributed so it can have a cluster, and within the cluster there can be many machines that work together to process the data in parallel

+Spark is a multi-language engine.
+Scala is the native way of communicating with Spark.
+PySpark is a wrapper around Spark.

+General rule of thumb: If the data can be expressed using SQL and regular data processing frameworks like pandas can manipulate the data reasonably fast, then use it.
+Otherwise, Spark is the way to go.

+Hadoop is different because it stores the data on the executors (with redundancy in case a node fails).
+The idea was to not download data because it was slow due to their large size.
+Instead code, which is smaller in size, is sent to the executors that already have the data to do the processing.

+But these days, Spark clusters and data centers live together.
+So downloading data is very fast.
+Despite Spark being a little bit slower than Hadoop, it is not significant and has more upsides.

 ## Database Principles